 \subsection{Baseline comparison}

-To evaluate our strategy, we compare with two baseline implementations: AFL++ and the upstream LLVM implementation of \fuzzmutate{}.
-Unmodified AFL++ lacks an LLVM IR-aware mutator, and hence we expect it to often generate invalid inputs that fail to meet the syntactic and semantic constraints of LLVM IR.
-On the other hand, \fuzzmutate{} has a limited LLVM IR-aware mutator.
+We compared our mutation strategy with two baseline implementations: AFL++ and the upstream LLVM implementation of \fuzzmutate{}.
+AFL++ lacks an LLVM IR-aware mutator, whereas \fuzzmutate{} has a limited LLVM IR-aware mutator.

-The result can be found in \autoref{table:baseline}.
-The 3rd and 8th column shows the coverage brought by initial seeds. \textbf{Bold} numbers are the best statistical significance ($p < 0.05$) when compared with other baseline fuzzers using Mann Whitney U Test.
+\autoref{table:baseline} shows the branch and matcher table coverages, which we calculated by dividing the number of non-empty entries in the coverage table by the size of the table.
+The \emph{seeds} columns show the coverage brought by the initial seeds. \sub{ On each line, the \textbf{bold} numbers are the best statistical significance ($p < 0.05$) when compared with other baseline fuzzers using Mann Whitney U Test. }